VincenzoRocchi/reminder_backend/docs/security_checklist.md

 - [ ] Never commit `.env.*` files to source control (they should be in `.gitignore`)
 - [ ] Use different `.env.*` files for each environment (development, testing, production)
 - [ ] Keep backups of production environment variables in a secure location
-- [ ] Use a secrets management service for production deployments (AWS Secrets Manager, HashiCorp Vault, etc.)
+- [ ] For production deployments, consider using a cloud secrets management service (AWS Secrets Manager, HashiCorp Vault, etc.)

 ### Critical Security Keys
 - [ ] `SECRET_KEY`: Must be at least 32 characters, randomly generated for production
 - [ ] `TWILIO_AUTH_TOKEN`: Must be stored securely and never committed to source code
 - [ ] `DB_PASSWORD`: Use strong unique passwords for each environment
-- [ ] `SMTP_PASSWORD`: Use application-specific passwords when possible

 ## Environment-Specific Requirements